BrianMitchL/brianm.me/src/about.md

   key: About
 ---

-Brian Mitchell is a Software Engineer III at C.H.
-Robinson, where he guides frontend development for Customer Facing Analytics.
+Brian Mitchell is a Senior Software Engineer at C.H.
+Robinson, where he leads frontend development for Customer Facing Analytics.
 In Brian's spare time, he enjoys cycling, watching science-fiction, listening to music, and drinking coffee.